gogo-boot/e-board/README.md

 - Access the ESP32's IP in your browser after connecting to its WiFi.
 - The configuration page is served from `config.html` and supports UTF-8.
 - All settings are saved and applied on the device.

+## Battery Selection Rationale

+### Battery Types Discussed

+- **CR123/CR123A:** 3.0V non-rechargeable lithium battery, stable output, can be connected directly to the ESP32 board.
+- **16340 (Li-ion/LiFePO₄):** Rechargeable, 3.2–3.7V nominal, requires a regulator for safe use with ESP32.
+- **AA (Alkaline/NiMH):** 1.5V (alkaline) or 1.2V (NiMH) per cell; 3 or 4 in series either require a regulator or risk unstable operation as voltage drops.
+- **Li-Po/Li-ion single cell:** 3.7V nominal, 4.2V fully charged; needs a regulator or boost converter for stable ESP32 operation.

+### Why CR123A Was Chosen

+- **No regulator needed:** CR123A outputs a stable 3V, which can be connected directly to the ESP32 board’s 3.3V input, minimizing energy loss.
+- **Efficiency:** Voltage regulators waste energy as heat, especially with higher input voltages; direct connection is more efficient.
+- **Stable voltage:** CR123A provides a consistent voltage throughout most of its discharge cycle, supporting ESP32 WiFi’s high current demands.
+- **Sufficient capacity:** While not as high as some larger batteries, CR123A offers enough mAh for many ESP32 applications.
+- **Drawbacks:** CR123A batteries are less common and can be harder to find than AA or Li-ion cells.

+### Why Not Other Batteries?

+- **AA or rechargeable batteries:** Require a regulator for safe operation; direct connection is not possible, and voltage drops below 70% charge can cause instability.
+- **Li-ion/Li-Po/16340:** Output voltage is too high when fully charged and too low when nearly empty; require a regulator or boost converter, reducing efficiency and usable capacity.

+**In summary:**
+CR123A was selected for its simplicity, efficiency, and stable voltage output, making it ideal for direct connection to the ESP32 without the need for a regulator.

 ## Dependencies
 - [WiFiManager](https://github.com/tzapu/WiFiManager)